Cape TRACON

-Cape TRACON is open daily from 6:00 am (local) until 10:00 pm local.
-During the summer months the facility is open until 11:00 pm (local).
+Cape TRACON is open daily from 6:00 am until 10:00 pm (local).
+During the summer the facility is open until 11:00 pm.
 When the facility is not open, air traffic control services are provided by Boston ARTCC, Area D.

 Airspace

 Cape TRACON is responsible for the airspace approximately 30-40 nautical miles from Hyannis airport at and below 10,000 feet.
 In the vicinity of the Plymouth Airport, K90 is responsible for the airspace at and below 7,000 feet.
-Boston ARTCC is responsible for the airspace above the TRACON's.
+Boston ARTCC is responsible for the airspace above the TRACONs.
 K90 is bordered to the west by Providence Approach, to the north by Boston TRACON, and the rest by Boston ARTCC, Area D.

 Cape Approach operates two radar and ARTS systems.
 Their ASR-8 system is located at the facility and the ASR-9 system is located on the field at Nantucket Airport.
 The ASR-9 system was added to improve the radar coverage of the Nantucket airspace.
 These two systems work independently of each other but sit side-by-side in the control room.
 When one system is out of service (for scheduled and non-scheduled maintenance), the other system can be used as a backup (with some limitations).

 NOTE: In preparation for Cape TRACON's consolidation into Boston TRACON (scheduled cut-over date February 2018) currently only the ASR-8 system is being used to allow for single scope operation.
 This is allowing controllers to transfer to Boston TRACON early to start the training process early.

-North Side Radar System
+North side radar system

-The ASR-8 Radar and ARTS systems have 4 sectors of airspace:
+The ASR-8 Radar and ARTS systems have four sectors of airspace:

 These sectors are combined and de-combined as traffic and staffing permit.